the-sett/www-thesett-com/content/index.md

 Simple state machine

-I described three possible states that your application can be in and they are `LoggedOut`, `LoggedIn` and `Failed`.
+There are three possible states that your application can be in and they are `LoggedOut`, `LoggedIn` and `Failed`.
 The `LoggedOut` state is always going to be the initial state that an application starts in.
 I also described a minimal set of fields that an application can expect to know about when logged in - the user id, called a *subject* and the users access rights, called *scopes*.

 ```elm
 type Status